 de Weldon is currently working on the theatrical production of "Red" by John Logan starring opposite Ilia Volok, this production is being developed at The Actors Studio.
 "Red" is based on famed Jewish Litvak painter Mark Rothko and his assistant Ken.
 Written by John Logan.
 Directed by Michael Arabian.
 Art Direction by Danny Minnick.

-Presently de Weldon is starring in the lead male role of Young Doc Holliday in the upcoming TV series
+Presently, de Weldon is starring in the leading role of Gar Madden in the upcoming TV series titled

-"Badland Wives" directed by Stephen Campanelli ("Sully", "Three Billboards Outside Ebbing", Missouri", "Indian Horse", and "Momentum"- executive prods by Clint Eastwood) for cable network television.
-Premiers March 2019 in Los Angeles.
+de Weldon starred in the lead male role of Young Doc Holliday in the TV pilot series "Badland Wives" directed by Stephen Campanelli ("Sully", "Three Billboards Outside Ebbing", Missouri", "Indian Horse", and "Momentum"- executive prods by Clint Eastwood) for cable network television.
+Premiered March 2019 in Los Angeles.

 On the screen, de Weldon's feature film credits include: "Select Fit" (2004) and "The Bill" (dir.
 Daniel Roemer) for HBO's "Project Greenlight" and FOX's "On The Lot" produced by Steven Spielberg. de Weldon's performance in the "Select Fit" garnered him the LA Shorts Fest Official Selection top five finalists for best film ($1 million prize).